 Loyola’s Civitas ChildLaw Center offers students the most comprehensive curriculum in child and family law available at any law school.
 For JD students, the curriculum is sequenced in such a way that it builds progressively over three years to equip students with the substantive knowledge, lawyering skills and professional understanding they need to advocate effectively for children and families and to work productively in the field of child and family law.
 Loyola’s curriculum is sufficiently deep and diverse that it permits students to develop specialized knowledge in practice areas such as education, child welfare, domestic relations, and/or international law.
 JD students who take at least 12 credits in the child and family law curriculum and fulfill other requirements may earn a Certificate in Child and Family Law.

 All courses offered by the Civitas ChildLaw Center have a well-developed set of learning objectives.
 These objectives provide guidelines for measuring student mastery of course subject matter, skills and values.
 The Center has prepared a summary of general learning objectives for graduates who pursue a course of study in the area of child and family law.

 The JD formal curriculum in child and family law is organized in a way that permits students to gain new knowledge and competencies as they progress through law school.

 First year full-time students can enroll in a specialized child and family law legal writing section on a space available basis.
 In their second semester, they have the option of taking Domestic Violence, Education Law and Policy, or Juvenile Justice as their perspectives elective.
 In their second year, students have a wide range of electives to choose among.
-They include substantive courses such and Child, Parent and State and experiential learning opportunities such as the ChildLaw Policy and Legislation Clinic.
+They include substantive courses such as Child, Parent and State and experiential learning opportunities such as the ChildLaw Policy and Legislation Clinic.
 In their third year, in addition to the full range of substantive courses and experiential courses, students who have obtained a Supreme Court Rule 711 Practice License may enroll in the Civitas ChildLaw Clinic.